Featured Post

 By then, however, Renault had taken a different route into the US market, focused on front-drive compact versions of the Renault 9 and 11, redesigned for the US market in a $90 million program with American Motors that gave Renault a 46% share in AMC.
 The resulting Alliance sedans and convertibles, and Encore hatchbacks, were sold in the 1983-'87 model years, but discontinued when Chrysler bought out Renault's share in AMC.
 Still, the cars represented Renault's biggest sales success in the US market, with over 623,000 specimens sold.
 American Motors was renamed Jeep-Eagle and merged into Chrysler in 1990...

 From the '89 to '92 model years, AMC built and sold the Eagle Premier in the US.
 A mid-size car by US standards, it was related to the Giugiaro-designed front-drive senior Renaults, and available with 2.5 liter inline four or Peugeot-Renault-Volvo 3.0 liter V6.
 Pre-production prototypes had Renault badges, but these were replaced with Eagle badges.
 The Bricklin lurking behind our example is a reminder of the difficulties of launching a new make of car, and the Jeep signs above it suggest that AMC's path to success may have been easier if it had invested as much effort into renewing the Jeep brand, in the face of growing demand for SUVs.
-After all, it had earlier produced AWD versions of its Hornet, and Audi was having some success with its Quattro line.
+After all, it had a decade earlier produced AWD Eagle versions of its Hornet, and Audi was having some success with its Quattro line.
 When Chrysler bought out Renault's stake in AMC, it was because Chrysler management saw Jeep as the prize.
 But that is a story for another day...

 *Footnote: We took a closer look at the Alpine Renault A310 and its A110 predecessor in "Forgotten Classic: Alpine Renault A310", posted here on January 9, 2021, and profiled Amédée Gordini's racing cars in "The Etceterini Files Part 6—Gordini: French Connection, Chicago Subplot", from March 27, 2016.